-Having an abundance of well-paying freelance writing gigs you can apply for at will is a sort of unique advantage, and it’s something that instantly makes your work much easier as a professional writer.
+Having an abundance of well-paying freelance writing gigs you can apply to at will is a sort of unique advantage, and it’s something that instantly makes your work much easier as a professional writer.

 Check out the 10 resources below!

+You should check out the All Freelance Writing Jobs Board if you’re looking for the best paying freelance writing gigs.
 You can also subscribe via RSS feed so that the latest jobs featured are instantly delivered to your feed reader.

 This site that has been in existence since 2012 and it regularly features top online media publications as well as how much they pay freelance writers.

 While many online publications that pay writers won’t specify this on their site, Who Pays Writers is designed in such a way that other writers who have contributed to online publications for pay can submit information about the publications, including how much they pay as well as specifics about the writing gigs they did.

 Many of the listings in the archives of this site will benefit you, since most of the listings are for sites that have a permanent pay structure as opposed to sites that have a one-off gig.

 This one is on the premium side of things.